Why you can trust Gamble USA

 Please note that any winnings generated from slot machines, bingo, and keno may not be subject to tax withholding if specific circumstances are met—those being that the winnings may need to be provided with a social security number.

-If you receive any gambling winnings that are not subject to tax withholding, you might have to pay estimated tax.
+If you receive any gambling winnings that are not subject to tax withholding, you might have to pay an estimated tax.
 Gambling winnings are typically subject to a flat 24% tax.
 However, for the activities listed below, winnings over $5,000 will be subject to income tax withholding:

 If you win a prize that does involve cash, such as a VIP weekend away, you will need to pay taxes on the fair value market value for each individual prize.
 Depending on the amount you win, and the type of gambling you have participated in, the payer or the establishment may be required to withhold income taxes.